indigogetter/dotnet-jwt-auth/README.md

 # dotnet-jwt-auth

 This project was developed targeting dotnet core v2.2.203.
-It provides an example of a custom built JWT authentication scheme.
+It provides an example of a custom built JWT authentication scheme in the context of a project management system.

 SQL scripts were written for a MySQL database engine.
 My development environment used MySQL Workbench v8.0.16.

 The front-end is developed using the ReactJS framework, initialized with `npx create-react-app`.
+It uses a redux centralized store.

 The project provides a basis and may be extended into something more production ready by creating SSL certificates to communicate over https, or by placing the project behind a reverse proxy such as NGINX.
 In such a scenario, it is highly recommended that the consumer review and revise the choice of database name (DotnetJwtAuth) and project namespaces (Indigogetter.*).
 I recommend using this guide as a guide -- file by file -- rather than cloning or forking the project blindly.
 To maximize the benefit of a thorough review, comments have been placed throughout to facilitate knowledge transfer.